iterative/dvc.org/content/blog/2022-01-15-moving-local-experiments-to-the-cloud-with-iterative-terraform-provider.md

 ## What is Terraform?

-[Terraform](https://www.terraform.io) is an open-source infrastructure as code tool that you'll need to download and install with [homebrew](https://brew.sh/) for this tutorial: `brew install terraform`.
-With Terraform, you can create a configuration file in which you declaratively describe what infrastructure you’d like to have.
-This means that you do not need to write the instructions on what exact steps need to be taken and in which order.
+[Terraform](https://www.terraform.io) is an open-source infrastructure-as-code tool that you'll need to download and install with [homebrew](https://brew.sh/) for this tutorial: `brew install terraform`.
+With Terraform, you can create a configuration file in which you declaratively describe what infrastructure you'd like to have.
+This means that you do not need to write the instructions on what exact steps need to be taken.
 Instead, you describe what your infrastructure should ultimately look like.
-Behind the scenes, Terraform will figure out what needs to be done to achieve that.
-If you've cloned the repo, you'll find the `main.tf`file in the root of the project - that's where we will be configuring Terraform.
+Behind the scenes, Terraform will figure out what needs to be done.
+If you've cloned the repo, you'll find the `main.tf`file in the root of the project -- that's where we will be configuring Terraform.

 ## Iterative Terraform Provider